-As proved by recent X-ray crystallography studies of PSII [16,17], in the cyanobacterial RC, there is only evidence for a single bound bicarbonate at the NHI.
+As proved by recent X-ray crystallography studies of PSII [16, 17], in the cyanobacterial RC, there is only evidence for a single bound bicarbonate at the NHI.
 The evidence for "bicarbonate" as ligand to the quinone-iron complex derived from a large body of data makes it clear that there is a role for this ligand in vivo.
-The presence of bicarbonate as a bidentate ligand to the NHI bridging QA and QB is now firmly established [16,17].
-This set the key stone to a huge body of studies that have established a role of bicarbonate in facilitating proton transfer and, thereby, accelerating electron transfer between Q_A, $O{\rm B}$ and from $O{\rm B}$ into the PO-pool; the absence of bicarbonate might down-regulate this electron transfer step.
-Since this action prevails in all oxygenic organisms, the structural and functional role of bicarbonate must have arisen very early in evolution.
-There is also an effect on the release of PQH2.
+The presence of bicarbonate as a bidentate ligand to the NHI bridging $Q_A$ and $Q_B$ is now firmly established [16, 17].
+This set the key stone to a huge body of studies that have established a role of bicarbonate in facilitating proton transfer and, thereby, accelerating electron transfer between $Q_A$ , $Q_B$ and from $Q_B$ into the PQ-pool; the absence of bicarbonate might down-regulate this electron transfer step.
+Since this action prevails in all oxygenic organisms, the structural and functional role of bicarbonate has arisen very early in evolution.
+There is also an effect on the reoxidation of PQH2.
 Comparative biochemical and biophysical studies on site-directed mutants of tyrosines near the HCO3- binding site is expected to provide key information on the mechanistic role of bicarbonate in these reactions.

 There is another, though less well defined role of bicarbonate on the donor side of PSII.
-A particular binding site close to the Mn_4CaO_5 cluster is absent in the high-resolution structure [17].
-Since the roles of HCO_3^- as a mobile substrate of PSII or as a direct tightly bound ligand to the Mn_4CaO_5 cluster are excluded by numerous studies, a direct involvement of HCO_3^- in the water-oxidizing process can now be ruled out.
-There is, however, undeniable evidence for an essential role of HCO_3^- in the process of photoactivation.
-Further experiments are required to evaluate the possibility of HCO_3^- involvement in the deprotonation reactions of the OEC.
-The indirect effects of HCO_3^- on water oxidation (such as, protection against thermoinactivation, photoinhibition, protein extraction, and treatments with some reductants) need to be studied and characterized further.
-Moreover, one should clarify whether HCO_3^- ions have the same function on the donor side of PSII in intact photosynthetic systems.
+A particular binding site close to the $Mn_4CaO_5$ cluster is absent in the high-resolution structure [17].
+Since the roles of $HCO_3^-$ as a mobile substrate of PSII or as a direct tightly bound ligand to the $Mn_4CaO_5$ cluster are excluded by numerous studies, a direct involvement of $HCO_3^-$ in the water-oxidizing process can now be ruled out.
+There is, however, undeniable evidence for an essential role of $HCO_3^-$ in the process of photoactivation.
+Further experiments are required to evaluate the possibility of $HCO_3^-$ involvement in the deprotonation reactions of the OEC.
+The indirect effects of $HCO_3^-$ on water oxidation (such as, protection against thermoinactivation, photoinhibition, protein extraction, and treatments with some reductants) need to be studied and characterized further.
+Moreover, one should clarify whether $HCO_3^-$ ions have the same function on the donor side of PSII in intact photosynthetic systems.